The Best Guitar Riffs of All Time Collection

 Read this article for more information on C Major which is the main chord used in this song.

-While riffs can be played by really any instrument in the band, most often riffs are identified with guitar and can often be the driving force behind a song.
-In fact some of the greatest guitar riffs are so memorable that they become the defining characteristic or idea in a song, despite not being played throughout the entire piece.
+While riffs can be played by really any instrument in the band, typically, riffs are associated with guitar and can often be the driving force behind a song.
+In fact, some of the best guitar riffs are so memorable that they become the defining characteristic or idea in a song, despite not being played throughout the entire piece.
 For instance, the chugging guitar line that’s played during the verse of Deep Purple’s “Smoke on the Water” is the standout part of the song.
 Watch Glenn Brigman of Triptides talk about the various ways to play that iconic guitar riff on Fender Play LIVE:

 Learn the "Smoke on the Water" riff on Fender Play.

 Check out this article for more information on the history of Deep Purple and "Smoke on the Water."

 Click this link for our current stock of Mustang electric guitars like the one used in this video.

 In some cases, a guitar riff can provide a melodic background that the entire song is based around.
 A great example of this is “Rebel Rebel” by David Bowie.
 The song opens with a fantastic first position riff that Bowie himself played on the record, and its simple yet catchy hook provides the basis for the rest of the song.

 The riff to “Rebel, Rebel” is a fun one for guitarists of all skill levels play.
 It incorporates single notes alongside a full E chord for flavor.
 Beginner guitarists also get a taste of arpeggio, learning to break down a chord into its single-note components, giving this riff the refined-yet-rough sound so emblematic of the glam rock genre that Bowie helped popularize.